hcomet/cydWeeWX/README.md

 #### Choose Sunrise-Sunset Offset

 * Select the offset to adjust display dimming time when the [Screen Dimmer Mode](#choose-screen-dimmer-mode) is set to **Sunrise-Sunset Dimming** mode.
-Dimming may be adjusted to start and end by an offset of 0, 30 or 60 minutes after Sunset and before Sunrise.
+Timing may be adjusted by 0 minutes or set to start and end by an offset of 0, 30 or 60 minutes after Sunset and before Sunrise or before Sunset and after Sunrise.

 #### Light Sensor High (Dark) Threshold (0-4095)

 * Set the LDR (Light Dependent Resistor) sensor threshold value for darkness.
 Higher values are generated with a darker environment.
-The value must be between 0 and 4095 and higher than the [Low Threshold](#light-sensor-low-bright-threshold-0-4095).
+The value must be between 0 and 4095 and greater than the [Low Threshold](#light-sensor-low-bright-threshold-0-4095).

 #### Light Sensor Low (Bright) Threshold (0-4095)

 * Set the LDR (Light Dependent Resistor) sensor threshold value for brightness.
 Lower values are generated with a brighter environment.
-The value must be between 0 and 4095 and lower than the [High Threshold](#light-sensor-high-bright-threshold-0-4095).
+The value must be between 0 and 4095 and less than the [High Threshold](#light-sensor-high-bright-threshold-0-4095).

 <u>**IMPORTANT:**</u> If you change values on the **Setup** page, click **Save**, then use the browser back arrow to return to the main **Configuration Portal** page.
 You **MUST** then select **Exit** to shut down the portal or your changes will NOT be saved.